criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 ### Call to Action

-When providing a call to action, for example log in or sign, make sure you follow these requirements:
+When providing a call to action, for example, log in or sign, make sure you follow these requirements:

 - Always use a button or anchor tag, `<a>` or `<button>`, to make sure it is accessible for keyboard navigation and screen readers according to the WCAG 3.0 standard.
 - The button must be the right color of blue with the white text.
 See the exact style guide below.
-- The button text must be exactly one of the 5 allowed phrases as listed below.
+- The button text must be exactly one of the five allowed phrases as listed below.

 The MitID button should be shown with lightly rounded corners:

 <img src="/images/mitid-rounded.png" alt="Default MitID button" style="width: 300px; box-shadow: none;">

-The key elements of the default styling are shown below, but we suggest to simply inspect the buttons in the MitID applet to be sure to use the same styling
+The key elements of the default styling are shown below, but we suggest to also simply inspect the buttons in the MitID applet and copy the corresponding styles.

 ```css
 {